fanwgwg/addressbook-level3/doc/DeveloperGuide.md

 7. Should work on a desktop without Internet connection.
 8. Should not use relational databases.
 9. Should store date locally in a human editable textfile.
-10. Should follow Object-oriented paradigm.
-11. Should work without requiring an installer.
+10. Should work without requiring an installer.

 ## Appendix D : Glossary